Thanks for stopping by my virtual QTH on the ever useful QRZ.com!

 Complete and ready to go, bracket is well grounded to the bike frame and tests low resistance on the meter too.

-As of May 2013 I replaced the Diamond D/B antenna (above) with a homebrew vertical dipole cut for 2 meters since the SWR was quite high on the Diamond.
+As of May 2013 I replaced the Diamond D/B antenna with a homebrew vertical dipole cut for 2 meters since the SWR was quite high on the Diamond.
 The dipole is 1:1 SWR and more efficient and a better radiator then the Diamond given the limited groundplane a bike allows.
-When time permits I will post photos of the dipole.
-Making your own antenna is fun, rewarding and worth the effort in many cases.
+Making your own antenna is fun, rewardingand worth the effort in many cases.
 Try it sometime.

 Recently (May 2013) I have gotten into Boat Anchors and have picked up an AM transmitter and receiver that are older than I am.
 If you like the smell of old books in the library or old cars you'll love this part of the hobby.
 Many of these old radios came in kit form that the HAM had to assemble with a ton of soldering to be done.
 These bad boys used large transformers so they weigh well over 100 pounds - not easily mobile.
 These need a switch to move the antenna from the receiver to the transmitter on XMIT and back to the receiver on REC.
-You could do this with coax switches or modern relays but there is something called a Dow Key Relay that you gotta have.
+You could do this with coax switches or modern relays but there is something called a Dow Key Relay that you gotta have or you can build your own from easy to find relays.
 The DX-100 has what is known as an octal plug in the back that has various inputs & outputs, including 110 VAC, via the DX-100 T/R switch, that powers the relay.
 The radio has a built in antenna matching system that tunes up like a tube type amp does such as the AL-811, etc. Clearly this takes far more effort that my Ten-Tec does but it is fun to see this early ham radio in operation.
 If you get bored with modern gear give this a try just be careful to not let the "magic smoke" escape from the unit.
 I've found that once the magic smoke gets out you cannot put it back in without a lot of difficulty.
-There is a great boat anchor net on Saturday mornings at 7:00 AM Texas time on 3.890 AM so come join us whether you have an old or new radio - nobody cares as long as you can get a decent signal out there.
-AM ops can also be heard on 3.880, 7.160, 14.286 & 330, and 29.000 - 29.100.
-The best time for AM is late at night or early in the morning, once the sun gets up it gets noisy so get up early, brew a pot of joe, grab the paper, fire up your rig, kick back, and give 3.890 a listen.

 Heathkit DX-100 AM/CW transmitter circa 1958